 The Manly to Spit Walk is one of the best Sydney coastal walks for a quick escape from the city.
-The trail from Manly Beach to Spit Bridge follows the coastline through rugged bush, into deep bays and onto high cliffs – offering several stunning viewpoints along the way.
-Traversing through dense forest and past ancient Aboriginal carvings, the Manly coastal walk is not only scenic, but historic, too.
-Well-connected by public transport, it’s one of the easiest bush walks in Sydney to access – making the Manly to Spit Bridge Walk highly favorable to both locals and tourists.
+The trail from Manly Beach to Spit Bridge follows the coastline through rugged bush, into deep bays and onto high cliffs – offering several stunning Sydney viewpoints along the way.
+Traversing through dense forest and past ancient Aboriginal carvings, the Manly coastal walk is not only scenic, but historic.
+Well-connected by public transport, it’s one of the easiest bush walks in Sydney to access – making the Manly to Spit Bridge Walk highly popular with both locals and tourists.

-Ranking as one of our favorite walks around Sydney, we are sharing our first-hand knowledge to help other adventurers enjoy the scenic walkway.
+Ranking as one of our favorite walks around Sydney, we are sharing our first-hand knowledge to help other adventurers in Australia enjoy the scenic walkway.
 Below, we include specifics of the Manly to Spit Coastal Walk and explain each section in detail.
 You will also find answers to the most common questions – like how to get to Manly Beach, the Manly to Spit Walk Distance and the Spit Bridge opening times.
-Additionally, we have included a helpful (and handy!)
-Manly to Spit Walk Map.
+Additionally, we have included a helpful Manly to Spit Walk Map at the end of the article.

 Before you set off on the Manly walk to Spit Bridge, you probably have a few questions.
-Don’t worry – we include all the pertinent details below!
+No worries – we include all the pertinent details below!

 The entire length of the Manly Beach walk to Spit Bridge is about 10km (6.2 miles) one way.
 Therefore, the roundtrip Manly-to-Spit-to-Manly walk distance is 20km (12.4 miles).
-Because it is possible to access the Manly walking tracks at several points (even with public transport), it is possible to shorten the length of the walk to whatever you desire.
-However, if possible, we recommend completing the entire walk one way.
+Because it is possible to access the Manly walking tracks at several points (even with public transport), it is possible to shorten the length of this Sydney coastal walk to whatever you desire.
+However, if possible, we recommend completing the entire Manly to Spit walk one way.

-The Manly to Spit Bridge scenic walk can be completed in about 3 to 5 hours one way.
-Of course, how long it takes depends on your pace, how many detours you take and how often you stop.
+The Manly to Spit Bridge scenic walk can be completed in about 3 to 4 hours one way.
+Of course, how long it takes depends on your pace, how many detours you take and how often you stop to enjoy the impressive Australian scenery.
 Although we took a few side trails, stopped for a picnic lunch and paused for several photo ops, we finished the trek in a little over 4 hours.

 The Manly to Spit Bridge trail is easy-to-moderate and suitable for most walkers.
-The scenic walkway does have stairs, incline/decline and varied path types (paved, dirt, wooden path and sand beach).
+This Sydney scenic walkway does have stairs, incline/decline and varied path types (paved, dirt, wooden path and sand beach).

 Although it is possible to drive to the Spit to Manly coastal walk, we don’t recommend it unless you plan on walking roundtrip.
 In Manly, there are multiple parking lots.
-There is a Spit Bridge to Manly Walk parking lot that can be found south of Spit Bridge on the west side of the street.
+There is a Spit Bridge to Manly Walk parking lot that can be found south of Spit Bridge on the west side of Spit Road.

 Use this Google Maps link for an online Manly to Spit Bridge Coastal Walk map.

 The Spit Bridge walk from Manly is one of the top walks to do in Sydney, Australia.
-Although close to the city, the trek winds through lush nature, secluded coves and scenic viewpoints.
+Although close to the city, the trek winds through lush nature, secluded coves and scenic viewpoints of Sydney.
 Outlined below are the details of the different sections of the Manly Beach to Spit Bridge trek.

 Manly Beach is often touted as the best beach in Sydney, Australia.
 The long stretch of beach is popular with surfers, beach walkers and sunbathers.
 In addition to being the starting point of the coastal walk in Manly, the beach town attracts numerous visitors with a plethora of restaurants, pubs and shops.
 Spend a little time in the town before heading out on your Manly hike to Spit.
 Find out more about the top things to do and what to see in Manly on TripAdvisor.
 Use this link to Google Maps for a Manly Beach Map.

 You can reach Manly from Sydney by car, bus or ferry boat.
-Our preferred method of traveling between the two destinations is taking the ferry, as it is a wonderful way to see the Sydney Harbor.
+Our preferred method of traveling between Sydney and Manly is taking the ferry, as it is a wonderful way to see Sydney Harbour.

 - Directions to Manly via Public Transport: You can find info on how to get to Manly from Sydney using Google Maps or the New South Wales Transport website.
 For Manly Beach directions, use this Google Maps link to a Manly map to find the best route from your location.
 For public transportation options, use this Trip Planner link (which includes the Manly ferry map and information).